zpainter/iassist/content/conferences/program-planning-manual.md

 ### Plenary Session Coordinator Duties

+To identify and choose plenary speakers.

 A program co-chair may assume these duties, or recruit a separate coordinator.
-The LAC is definitely helpful to work with as they tend to know of local experts who would be relevant, engaging Plenary speakers.
+The program co-chairs should work with LAC as they tend to know of local experts who would be relevant, engaging Plenary speakers.

 Please note that there are [specific guidelines related to financial compensation](#) regarding Plenary Speakers.

 #### In August/September of the year prior to the conference...

 The first order of business is to solicit potential speakers using **[an email message](/file/conferences/IASSIST-conference-sample-email-to-plenary-speaker.docx)** (sample linked).
 In this message you provide information about the conference and the organization, and any relevant financial information.

 #### By late January

 - Request a photo, their *brief* bio (one paragraph), and a short paragraph about the topic of their talk.
 It is helpful to give them word limits for both bits of text, and to specify the deadline by which you need them.
 Check with LAC about setting the deadline: it’s helpful for them to have this information prior to registration opening.
 - Explain their time limits.
 It may be different on different days.
-The opening session will almost always have a welcome from someone at the host institution as well as the IASSIST president, and perhaps housekeeping announcements about room assignments that may not have made it into the program or room changes--altogether perhaps ten minutes.
+The opening session will almost always have a welcome from someone at the host institution as well as the IASSIST president, and perhaps housekeeping announcements about room assignments that may not have made it into the program or room changes–altogether perhaps ten minutes.
 So speakers will usually have about 45-50 minutes to speak if they leave ten minutes for questions, assuming the plenary is scheduled for 75 minutes.

 #### Email the speakers in late March/early April: